michaelorella/lignin-kmc/README.md

 - nodeList = [Monomer,Monomer,...,Monomer] = list of monomers output from the simulation
 - return = str = molfile contents

-Generates a file format as specified by CTAN that represents the molecule that was just simulated by `run`.
+Generates a file format as specified by CTAN that represents the molecule that was just simulated by `run_kmc`.
 This file can then be used together with rdKit for further visualization or analysis, or any one of your favorite chemical drawing softwares.

 __moltosvg__(mol,molSize=(450,150),kekulize=True)
 - mol = rdkit.molecule = molecule object